Bikeman868/NPL/docs/LANGUAGE.md

 To see how this works, lets take an example.

-Imagine imagine an http listener `connection` creates an `HttpRequest` message (lets call it Message A) and it wants to get back an `HttpResponse` message, but it has no idea which process will emit this message.
+Imagine an http listener `connection` creates an `HttpRequest` message (lets call it Message A) and it wants to get back an `HttpResponse` message, but it has no idea which process will emit this message.
 In this case it adds a rule to Message A saying that all emitted `HttpResponse` messages should be routed to the http listener connection.
-This rule stays with the message for its lifetime, and if any process in the application emits an `HttpResponse` message whilst processing Message A, then this message will be delivered back to the same instance of http listener, even if this is running on a different compute node.
+This rule stays with the message for its lifetime, and if any process in the application emits an `HttpResponse` message whilst processing Message A, then this message will be delivered back to the same instance of http listener, even if this is running on a different compute cluster.

 In a similar way, other processes along the path can add routing rules to the message indicating how emitted messages should be routed.
 For example if a process adds a rule saying that all `Error` messages should be routed back to itself, then this